 Authorisation always has to be requested in advance from the airline.

-"People with auditory and/or visual impairment may only travel alone provided that they are able to meet the safety requirements without any assistance. (see 8.2.4 Safety requirements.)
+"People with auditory and/or visual impairment may only travel alone provided that they are able to meet the safety requirements without any assistance. (see 8.6.4 Safety regulations.)

 Passengers who fail to meet these safety requirements are required to travel with an accompanying person